 When someone you love refuses mental health treatment, it can feel like the situation is hopeless and you’re powerless to do anything, but that’s not the case.
-To help guide someone to residential mental health treatment, it’s essential to understand why someone may refuse treatment and what you can do to help.
+To help guide someone to residential treatment programs, it’s essential to understand why someone may refuse treatment and what you can do to help.

 Why Someone with Mental Health Illness Refuses Help